tee-ar-ex/trx-python/README.md

 Official repository to present specifications, showcase examples, discuss issues and keep track of everything.
 Currently host only two file format propositions, the TRX file format (as memmap vs zarr).
 Anyone is free to contribute.

+This README only focus on the _memmap_ implementation.

 Try it out with:
 ```bash
 pip install -e .
 ```

 # Generals
 - (Un)-Compressed Zip File or simple folder architecture